 Is Navy Federal better than USAA for student loans?

-Today, Navy Federal is the better option because USAA no longer offers student loans.
+Navy Federal is the better option for student loans because USAA no longer offers them.

 For military families who want a credit union experience similar to USAA, Navy Federal is the closest alternative.
 It specializes in serving active-duty members, veterans, and their families.

-However, “better” depends on your priorities.
-Online lenders such as College Ave or Earnest may offer lower starting interest rates, more repayment term options, and faster digital applications.
+However, the best option depends on your priorities.
+Online lenders such as College Ave or Earnest may offer lower rates, more flexible repayment terms, and faster applications.

 Does USAA offer parent student loans?